galette/website/_i18n/en/pages/about.md

 Since the beginning, it has been defined that the main project axis is to manage members and membership.
 The question of integrating as example accounting features has been asked, but declined, because too far in our minds from this axis (without taking into account the cost it can have on development and maintenance).

-Apart this kind of "limit", features that reach Galette core try to be as geenric as possible, to suit the most of the needs.
+Apart this kind of "limit", features that reach Galette core try to be as generic as possible, to suit the most of the needs.
 Some more specific features does not have place in core, but can be added from plugins: therefore it is possible form Galette to [manage an automobile club]({{ site.galette.doc_url }}/{{ site.lang }}/master/plugins/auto.html) or use a [loan objects system]({{ site.galette.doc_url }}/{{ site.lang }}/master/plugins/objectslend.html).

 [Bug tracking system]({{ site.galette.tracker_url }}) as well as [voting system]({{ site.galette.vote_url }}) let you influence future features, but you can of course [add them yourself]({% tl contribute %}) :-)